 • Travel Off-Peak: The Cabot Trail is a popular drive in the summer months, but it’s just as beautiful in the fall and one of the top places to see the fall colours in Nova Scotia.

-• Pack Snacks and Essentials: While there are places to eat along the trail, having snacks and drinks handy is great for those in-between moments, especially with kids.
+• Pack Snacks and Essentials: While there are a few places to eat along the trail, having snacks and drinks handy is great for those in-between moments, especially with kids.

-• Flexible Itinerary: Keep your schedule flexible to accommodate spontaneous stops.
+• Plan extra time: Keep your schedule flexible to accommodate spontaneous stops.
 There are numerous lookoff points, trails and spots to stop along the route which will add time to your drive.

-• National Park Pass: You will have to purchase a day pass to Cape Breton Highlands National Park to drive the Cabot Trail.
+• Buy a Parks Canada Pass: You will have to purchase a day pass to Cape Breton Highlands National Park to drive the Cabot Trail.

 2. Fundy Coastal Drive, New Brunswick